spacetelescope/jwst/docs/jwst/adaptive_trace_model/arguments.rst

   between bright, compact sources and faint diffuse sources for oversampling purposes.
   For compact sources (high slope), the spline models are used in the interpolation.
   For diffuse sources (low slope), a linear interpolation is used.
 Set the slope limit to lower values to use the spline model for fainter sources.
+If set to zero, the spline model will always be used.

+``--psf_optimal`` boolean(default=False)
+  Model the target as a simple point source.
+If set to True, the values for ``fit_threshold`` and ``slope_limit`` are ignored and the spline models are fit and used for all data.
+In this case, residual differences from the spline model are not interpolated and added to the spline fits.
+This option is generally only appropriate for simple, isolated point sources.